 To support efficient data collection for the first sample validation study, the EAST Data Librarian, Sara Amato, worked closely with members of the Validation Working Group to design a web-based tool.
-The tool supports download of the random lists of titles selected from the holdings records for each of the 40 libraries participating in VSS#1.
+The tool supports download of the random lists of titles selected from the holdings records for each of the libraries participating in the VSS.
 Prior to using the tool, librarians ran the randomized list of 6,000 titles against their current ILS to mark any items currently in circulation.
 Accounting for checked out volumes from the beginning ensured only items which are expected to be found present will be downloaded to the tool.

 To use the tool, a student or staff worker specifies the number of items they wish to check and those are loaded in location and call number order.
 Using a tablet, laptop or workstation with an attached barcode, the worker then scans the first title in the list.
 If the item is present based on the barcode read, the tool automatically updates the status as present.
 The worker is then asked to do a brief condition check of the item to determine whether its condition is poor, good/acceptable or excellent.
 Both documentation and a short video were developed by the EAST team to provide training to the workers to simplify this check.

-Because the data collection tool reported back results in realtime as groups of items checks were submitted, the EAST team had up-to-date access to the availability metrics across the EAST libraries.
+Because the data collection tool reported back results immediatly as groups of items checks were submitted, the EAST team had up-to-date access to the availability metrics across the EAST libraries.
 Upon completion of the data collection, results [anonymized except for reporting to the local library] were shared across the EAST membership.